Project Process 1Digital® Website Design & Development Process

 If your scope of work includes data migration, it will be handled as development ends.
 Please click here if data migration applies to your project.

 Spending too long in any phase of the project can mean that the version of the platform we begin development on may not be the latest version when we finish.
-That’s why we set a 3-month development window so that we can launch your project with the latest platform version.
-If there are delays, pauses, or unforeseen stops, we will most likely need additional development time in order to bring your project onto the latest version when the development phase finally closes.
+That’s why we set a development window in each project proposal so that we can launch your project with the latest platform version.
+The development window begins when development starts, as marked in your proposal’s timeline, and lasts for the weeks allotted to development, data migration, and QA testing outlined in your proposal.
+If there are delays, pauses, or unforeseen stops, we will need additional development time in order to bring your project onto the latest version when the development phase finally closes.
+If you choose to add something to your project during this phase that wasn’t considered when the proposed timeline was written, that’s ok!
+Your project manager will talk to you about how a change order will affect the timeline and if we’ll need to extend our development window to accommodate.

-For all projects which have been delayed and are outside of the standard 3-month development window, the client may elect to have 1Digital® sync to the latest version of the platform theme.
+For all projects which have been delayed and are outside of the development window, the client may elect to have 1Digital® sync to the latest version of the platform theme.
 If you elect to have 1Digital® sync your project to the latest version, you will have the option to update the platform by purchasing additional development time.
-1Digital® will require 10 hours per delayed month of development time in order to bring your site up to the latest theme version before launch.
-Our development window begins as soon as development begins (as specified in your project workspace) and ends when our deliver phase is completed and your project moves into the support period.

 While we work on developing your pages we won’t need as much of your input as we do in Design and QA phases.
 We recommend that you use this time to put together some of the elements that we’ll need to fill out your site after development is complete.